c-sachdeva/awesome-earth/README.md

 ## Carbon Reduction

 - [1 Click Impact](https://1clickimpact.com/) - 1ClickImpact is a leading platform that helps businesses and individuals automatically capture carbon and plant trees using API or no-code integrations.
 Every carbon reduction is trackable in real time with verified data, project maps, and live planting sessions for full transparency.
-Make measurable carbon removal a seamless part of your product or sustainability strategy.
+It makes measurable carbon removal and reduction a seamless part of your product or sustainability strategy.
 - [1% for the Planet](https://www.onepercentfortheplanet.org/) - A membership program for businesses and individuals, allowing them to donate 1% of their gross yearly profits or salary back to environmental nonprofits to create a healthier planet.
 - [Beam](https://www.beamproject.co/) - Make small automatic donations while you shop online, to support the cleantech startups trying to change the world.
 Clean Tech investment money has dried up over the years, so crowdsourcing is becoming the only option for many, and with a Chrome extension you can chuck in a dollar when you're buying other stuff.
 - [Carbon Pricing Dashboard](https://carbonpricingdashboard.worldbank.org/) - Maps and statistics on regional, national, and subnational carbon pricing initiatives.